omptl1/BuckeyeConnect/finalProject/README.md

 * Database initialization

-- To initialize the database please enter "rails db:migrate" into the command line.
+- To initialize the database please enter "rails db:migrate" into the command prompt.
 - Then enter "rails db:seed" in order to seed the database with the admin login.

 # NOTICE!